Breaks and Non-Regular Housing

 - Turn in key at front desk and sign key card

 If a student leaves any belongings in a room/apartment, these items will be discarded and residential life is not responsible for any damage that occurs to these items.
-If a student does not follow the check-out process, he/she will still be held responsible for damages found in the room.
+If a student does not follow the check-out process, they will still be held responsible for damages found in the room.

 Express Check Out